OfficeDev/open-xml-docs/docs/how-to-retrieve-a-list-of-the-hidden-worksheets-in-a-spreadsheet.md

 The method works with the workbook you specify, filling a <span sdata="cer" target="T:System.Collections.Generic.List`1">**[List\<T\>](https://msdn2.microsoft.com/library/6sh2ey19)** instance with a reference to each hidden <span sdata="cer" target="T:DocumentFormat.OpenXml.Spreadsheet.Sheet">**Sheet**</span> object.

-## Calling the GetHiddenSheets Method
+## Calling the GetHiddenSheets method

 The method returns a generic list that contains information about the individual hidden **Sheet** objects.
 To call the **GetHiddenWorksheets** method, pass the required parameter value, as shown in the following code.